River Line (NJ Transit)

-The River Line (stylized as River LINE) is a hybrid rail (light rail with some features similar to commuter rail) service in southern New Jersey that connects the cities of Camden and Trenton, New Jersey's capital.
+The River Line (stylized as River LINE) is a hybrid rail service in southern New Jersey that connects the cities of Camden and Trenton, New Jersey's capital.
 It is so named because its route between the two cities is parallel to the Delaware River.

 The River Line stops at the PATCO Speedline's Broadway station (Walter Rand Transportation Center) and the NJ Transit Atlantic City Line's Pennsauken Transit Center, providing connections to Philadelphia.
 Its northern terminus is adjacent to the Trenton Transit Center in Trenton.

 It was originally operated by the Southern New Jersey Rail Group (SNJRG), which originally included Bechtel and Bombardier Transportation.
 Once the line was in operation, Bombardier became the sole member of SNJRG.
 In 2021, Alstom acquired Bombardier Transportation.
-On September 3, 2025, NJ Transit took over operation from Alstom.
+On September 3, 2025, NJ Transit announced that it would take over operation from Alstom.

 Ridership

 The River Line was exceeding final ridership estimates of 5,500 passengers per day, with an average of 9,014 weekday, 5,922 Saturday, and 4,708 Sunday average passenger trips as of the end of fiscal year 2014.
 During this time, there were 2,869,707 unlinked passenger trips.

 In 2022 after the COVID-19 pandemic ridership was at 5,350 boardings per weekday, around 61% of pre-pandemic levels.